daveberning/griddle/README.md

   </div>
 </div>
 ```
-There a lot of twelve (12) order classes across the five (5) different breakpoints.
-The structure of the `is-order` class is similar to the `is-col` and `is-row` classes.
+There a lot of twelve (12) order classes across the six (6) different breakpoints.
+The structure of the `is-order
+` class is similar to the `is-col` and `is-row` classes.

 > is-order-{number}-{breakpoint}